One of the core responsibilities as a product manager is to determine the long-term strategy for their product.

 Give your interviewer a sense of where you're going with your framework.
-Tell them upfront that you'll be tackling particular topics in a particular order, so that they understand the tradeoffs that you will make if they do decide to ask you to dive deep in a particular section.
+Tell them upfront that you'll be tackling particular topics in a particular order so that they understand the tradeoffs that you will make if they do decide to ask you to dive deep into a particular section.

 While practicing can seem daunting, remember that by practicing now, you will dramatically improve your chances during the real interview.
 Stay motivated!

 Interested in learning how to dominate these types of product manager interview questions and land the product manager job?
 You might want to check out our popular course: One Week PM.